Getting a Mammogram

 If a finding is abnormal or the mammogram wasn’t clear enough for the results to be read, you will be called back for more tests.

 It’s common to be called back for an abnormal finding on a mammogram.
-About 12-13 percent of women in the U.S. are called back after a mammogram for more tests [17-18].
-Try not to panic or worry.
+About 10-13 percent of women in the U.S. are called back for more tests after a mammogram [5-6,20-21].

-Sometimes, an abnormal finding is a false positive result (when a mammogram shows something that looks like breast cancer when in fact, there’s no cancer in the breast).
-The chance of having a false positive result after 10 yearly mammograms is about 50-60 percent [19-21].
+Sometimes, a mammogram shows something that looks like breast cancer when in fact, there’s no cancer in the breast.
+This is called a false positive result.
+The chance of having a false positive result after 10 yearly mammograms is about 50-60 percent [22-26].

 Learn about follow-up after an abnormal mammogram.